 (h) Termination of Employment.
-Notwithstanding anything to the contrary in this Section 8, and except as may be provided in the applicable Award Agreement or under a severance plan covering the Participant, upon a Participant's termination of employment during a Performance Period due to death, Total Disability, Retirement, or under other circumstances where the Committee in its sole discretion finds that a waiver would be in the best interests of the Company, subject to Section 4(d)), that the Participant may, as determined by the Committee, be entitled to payment of a performance-based Award based upon the extent to which the Performance Objectives were satisfied during the full Performance Period, which Award, in the discretion of the Committee, may be maintained without change or reduced and prorated for the portion of the Performance Period during which the Participant was employed by any Participating Company; provided, however, the Committee may provide for an earlier payment in settlement of such performance-based Award in such amount and under such terms and conditions as the Committee deems appropriate or desirable, but with respect to a Qualified Performance-Based Award, only to the extent consistent with the requirements of Section 162(m) to the extent applicable in respect of such Participant.
-If a Participant terminates service with all Participant shall forfeit entitlement to any outstanding performance-based Award unless otherwise determined by the Committee in the Award Agreement or otherwise (and in the event the Committee so otherwise determines with respect to a Qualified Performance-Based Award, such determination shall be consistent with Section 162(m) to the extent applicable to such Participant).
+Notwithstanding anything to the contrary in this Section 8, and except as may be provided in the applicable Award Agreement or under a severance plan covering the Participant, or as may be required by Applicable Law, upon a Participant's termination of employment during a Performance Period due to death, Total Disability, Retirement, or under other circumstances where the Committee in its sole discretion finds that a waiver would be in the best interests of the Company, subject to Section 4(d)), that the Participant may, as determined by the Committee, be entitled to payment of a performance-based Award based upon the extent to which the Performance Objectives were satisfied during the full Performance Period, which Award, in the discretion of the Committee, may be maintained without change or reduced and prorated for the portion of the Performance Period during which the Participant was employed by any Participating Company; provided, however, the Committee may provide for an earlier payment in settlement of such performance-based Award in such amount and under such terms and conditions as the Committee deems appropriate or desirable, but with respect to a Qualified Performance-Based Award, only to the extent consistent with the requirements of Section 162(m) to the extent applicable in respect of such Participant.
+If a Participant terminates service with all Participating Companies during a Performance Period for any reason other than as specified above in this Section 8(h), then such Participant shall forfeit entitlement to any outstanding performance-based Award unless otherwise determined by the Committee in the Award Agreement or otherwise (and in the event the Committee so otherwise determines with respect to a Qualified Performance-Based Award, such determination shall be consistent with Section 162(m) to the extent applicable to such Participant).
 References to "Performance Shares" in the Executive Severance Plan shall be deemed to refer to share-based Qualified Performance-Based Awards and performance-based Awards granted under this Plan.